skypjack/entt/README.md

   renderable entities while updating a physic component concurrently on a separate thread if needed.

-### What then?
+### What else?

 The `EnTT` framework is moving its first steps.
-More and more will come in future and I plan to work on it for a long time.<br/>
+More and more will come in the future and hopefully I'm going to work on it for a long time.<br/>
 Here is a brief list of what it offers today (consider it a work in progress):

 TODO